danniel1205/tech-notes/system-design/5-replication/readme.md

 - When a client writes a key, it must include the version number from the prior read, and it must merge together all values that it received in the prior read.
 (The response from a write request can be like a read, returning all current values, which allows us to chain several writes like in the shopping cart example.)
 - When the server receives a write with a particular version number, it can overwrite all values with that version number or below (since it knows that they have been merged into the new value), but it must keep all values with a higher version number (because those values are concurrent with the incoming write).

+Pros:

+- Concurrent write detection

+Cons:

+- Does not merge the conflicts, just return values with different version